-Recognized as a great place to live for its family-friendly activities, exciting events and festivals, delicious food, and no shortage of outdoor recreation, it is no wonder that Tallahassee is at the top of everyone's list for those that choose to move to Florida.
+Recognized as a great place to live for its family-friendly activities, exciting events and festivals, delicious food, and no shortage of outdoor recreation, it is no wonder that Tallahassee is at the top of everyone's list for those who choose to move to Florida.
 Home to some of the world's top-rated beaches, Tallahassee residents get to have fun in the sun while also soaking up the conveniences of living in a large city.

-Considered to be one of the best places to live in Florida, Tallahassee has a population of nearly 200,000 residents, and the city continues to grow at a rate of 0.74% annually.
-Located near the border of Georgia, Tallahassee is less touristy than cities in the southern part of Florida which further attracts more future residents to the area for its quieter streets and laid-back way of life.
+Considered one of the best places to live in Florida, Tallahassee has a population of nearly 200,000 residents, and the city continues to grow at a rate of 0.74% annually.
+Located near the border of Georgia, Tallahassee is less touristy than cities in the southern part of Florida, which further attracts more future residents to the area for its quieter streets and laid-back way of life.